Constraints and detection capabilities of GW polarizations with space-based detectors in different TDI combinations: Results

 For MBHB, the SNR of the $X$ channel is the highest because its frequency band is lower than $f_*$.
 For SBBH, the results are different.
 Since part of the SBBH frequency band is lower than $f_*$ of TianQin, the result of the $X$ channel is still the best for TianQin.
 Considering LISA and Taiji, the entire frequency band of SBBH is higher than $f_*$, so the result of the $X$ channel is not necessarily the best.
 For SBBH with $M = 20\ \mathrm{M}_{\odot }$, the SNR of the $\alpha$ channel is the highest.
 For SBBH with $M = 100\ \mathrm{M}_{\odot }$, the $U$ channel is a suitable choice, even if it is not always the highest, it is very close.

 Under the same parametric conditions, the lower the sensitivity curve is, the higher the SNR will be.
 For the Fisher information matrix, a lower sensitivity curve results in a reduction of the parameter uncertainty~\cite{my_paper4,FIM}.
-The results in Figs.~\ref{fig:sensitivity} and \ref{fig:SNR} can reflect the the ability to constrain on GW polarizations, and a higher SNR corresponds to a smaller parameter uncertainty.
+The results in Figs.~\ref{fig:sensitivity} and \ref{fig:SNR} can reflect the ability to constrain on GW polarizations, and a higher SNR corresponds to a smaller parameter uncertainty.
+In this work, we therefore focus on comparing the relative performance of different TDI combinations through their sensitivity curves and SNRs.
+We note that a single SNR threshold is not sufficient to claim the detection of additional polarization modes, since their observability depends on the magnitude of the corresponding non GR contributions in the waveform.
+A detailed discussion on how such constraints are interpreted within the Fisher matrix framework can be found in our previous work~\cite{my_paper4}.

 Consequently, in terms of the selected BBHs, when the GW frequency band is lower than $f_*$, the $X$ channel is the best choice; when the GW frequency band is higher than $f_*$, both the $\alpha$ and $U$ channels are excellent options.
 In the case of single-arm damage and missing data, the $U$ channel is the optimal selection.